qorix-group/score/docs/features/persistency/kvs/requirements/chklst_req_inspection.rst

     - No remarks
     - https://github.com/eclipse-score/score/issues/960
   * - REQ_05_01
-    - Do the software requirements consider *timing constraints of the parent requirement*?
+    - Do the software requirements consider *timing constraints*?
-    - This bullet point encourages to think about timing constraints even if those are not explicitly mentioned in the parent requirement.
-If the reviewer of a requirement already knows or suspects that the implementation will be time consuming, one should think of the expectation of a "user".
+    - This checkpoint encourages to think about timing constraints even if those are not explicitly mentioned in the parent requirement.
+If the reviewer of a requirement already knows or suspects that the code execution will be consuming a lot of time, one should think of the expectation of a "user".
-    - Yes
     - No remarks
     - https://github.com/eclipse-score/score/issues/960
   * - REQ_06_01